TheWNetwork/ggbanbot-issues/commands.md

 - /reject {report} - Reject a report
 - /warn or /warning {report} - Close a report with a warning
 - /search {id} - View all reports about a user
+- /newid {id} - Create a new report with a single id